Are Horror Movies Good Entertainment? If You Love Fear Factor

 Halloween is right around the corner, and it’s common for people to watch horror or scary movies during this spooky season as a way to get into the holiday spirit.
 However, for many individuals with autism spectrum disorder, scary films can be distressing or overwhelming due to sensory sensitivities.

-The startling imagery, sudden loud noises, and intense scenes can cause anxiety with some individuals.
+The startling imagery, sudden loud noises, and intense scenes can cause anxiety in some individuals.

 Despite these challenges, many people with autism still want to participate in the excitement of Halloween movie watching.
 Fortunately, with the right approach, those on the spectrum can find ways to enjoy scary movies without becoming traumatized.